Ukraine to arm citizens willing to defend the country

 He said that the Ukrainian Armed Forces are already engaged in “hard battles repelling attacks by the Russian army" as Ukraine suffers assaults from the “north, east and south”.

 "President Volodymyr Zelenskiy immediately convened the Military Cabinet, the National Security and Defence Council.
 All the necessary decisions were made in terms of the logistics of the counter-operation against the armed forces of the Russian Federation, and martial law was imposed in Ukraine.
-These are concrete actions to protect our territorial integrity," said the Adviser to the Head of the President's Office, Mykhailo Podoliak, on February 24.
+These are concrete actions to protect our territorial integrity," said the Advisor to the Head of the President's Office, Mykhailo Podoliak, on February 24.

 Zelenskiy especially called on Ukraine’s citizens to support the Ukrainian army.
 "Our servicemen need this support.
 The main thing is that they need the support of our population.
 We have an army of powerful people.
 Our population is also a powerful army.
 So support our military," Zelenskiy said.